 Founded in 1897 at the University of Maine and headquartered in Baton Rouge, La., Phi Kappa Phi is the nation's oldest and most selective all-discipline honor society.
-The Society has chapters on more than 325 college and university campuses in the United States, its territories and the Philippines.
-Its mission is "To recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."
+The Society has chapters on more than 300 college and university campuses in the United States, its territories and the Philippines.
+Its mission is to "cultivate a community that celebrates and advances the love of learning."

 Let the love of learning rule humanity.

-More than 325 in the United States, its territories and the Philippines
+More than 300 in the United States and its territories

 7576 Goodwood Blvd.